-By following these best practices, you can position your APM efforts as the foundation for business transformation, opening the door for smarter investments and innovation that drives enduring success.
+By following these Application Portfolio Management best practices, you can position your efforts as the foundation for business transformation, opening the door for smarter investments and innovation that drives enduring success.

 Keep reading for a primer on how to approach application portfolio management.
 Then, check out our 9 Steps to Application Portfolio Management for all the details you need to succeed.